-Given the deep conservation between human and Drosophila female reproductive biology, we believe that past and future discoveries will lead to fundamental insights into the basis for inherited ovarian disorders and for the normal decline in function associated with aging.
+Given the deep conservation between human and Drosophila biology, we believe that past and future discoveries will lead to fundamental insights into the basis for inherited ovarian and neurodevelopmental disorders and for the normal decline in function associated with aging.

 Diverse communities are happier, healthier, and more productive.
 We strive to create an environment in which differences are embraced, people feel heard, and respectful criticisms and critiques are welcome.
 We value community engagement, and we consider kindness, honesty, and integrity to be our guiding principles.